nathan-alden-sr/stardew-valley/min-max/1.5/mining.md

 ### Iridium Pickaxe

-Don't upgrade to the [Iridium Pickaxe](https://stardewvalleywiki.com/Pickaxes) until Year 1, Summer.
+Don't upgrade to the [Iridium Pickaxe](https://stardewvalleywiki.com/Pickaxes) until Summer, Year 1.
 You will lose too much income not running Skull Cavern for up to two days.